ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

 ### Reading with consumer offset storage on the client side {#client-commit}

-Instead of committing messages client application may track reading progress on its own.
-In this case client can provide a handler, which will be called back on each partition read start.
-This handler may set starting reading position for this partition.
+Instead of committing messages, the client application may track reading progress on its own.
+In this case, it can provide a handler, which will be called back on each partition read start.
+This handler may set a starting reading position for this partition.

 {% list tabs %}

 - C++

-  Starting position of specific partition read can be set during `TStartPartitionSessionEvent` handling.
+  The starting position of a specific partition read can be set during `TStartPartitionSessionEvent` handling.
-  For this purpose `TStartPartitionSessionEvent::Confirm` has a `readOffset` parameter.
+  For this purpose, `TStartPartitionSessionEvent::Confirm` has a `readOffset` parameter.
-  Additionally there is a `commitOffset` parameter, which will tell server to consider all messages with lesser offsets [committed](#commit).
+  Additionally, there is a `commitOffset` parameter that tells the server to consider all messages with lesser offsets [committed](#commit).

   Setting handler example:
   ```cpp